February 07, 2025 6 min read

 In your light choice, aim for a PAR value of above 50 Umols at substrate level. we use close to 100.

 To find out how to read a PAR table, go here.
-As an example, if you are using a tank that is 12 inches deep with 2 inches of substrate, the relevant depth is 12-2 = 10 inches.
-This will put you in what many source will call "high light" territory.
-It does come with increased risk of algae if you do not control tank parameters well.
-We recommend reading through the guide to avoid algae - something you will need to master if using high light levels in a low tech tank.
+For example, if you are using a tank that is 12 inches deep with 2 inches of substrate, the relevant depth is 12-2 = 10 inches.
+This takes you into what many sources call "high light" territory.
+However, there is an increased risk of algae growth if the tank parameters are not well controlled.
+We recommend you read the guide to avoiding algae - something you will need to master if you are using high light levels in a low-tech tank.

-Using stronger light highly increases the chances of success with carpeting plants in low tech tanks.
+Using stronger light greatly increases the chances of success with carpet plants in low-tech tanks.

 Here we use a 23watt CFL desklamp to grow dwarf hairgrass in a low tech tank.
 The adjustability of the desk lamp's height allows me to cast more or less light into the tank.

 There is an abundance of substrate choices, as detailed here.
-To grow a carpet in a low tech environment, go for topsoil or plain garden/potting soil without additives.
-A balanced loam soil - roughly equal amounts of clay, silt, sand and organic matter with some peat content will do as well.
-Organic content of the soil should not be higher than 20%.
-Soils that are too labile create more stability issues due to over-active decomposition.
-If you use very organic-rich soil, use about an inch or less.
-Commercial aquasoils are a good option that removes guesswork, and are much easier and less messy to manage, but they cost a lot more.
+To grow a carpet in a low-tech environment, use topsoil or garden soil without additives.
+A well-balanced loamy soil - roughly equal parts clay, silt, sand and organic matter with some peat will do.
+The organic content of the soil should not exceed 20%.
+Soils that are too unstable will cause more stability problems due to excessive decomposition.
+If you are using very organic-rich soil, use about an inch or less.
+Commercial aquasoils are a good option that takes the guesswork out and are much easier and less messy to use, but they cost a lot more.

 Soil decomposition provides low levels of carbon.
-It will not make up for the lack of CO2 injection entirely, but provides enough to grow easy carpets.
-Carpet plants also root better in soil.
+It will not completely make up for the lack of CO2 injection, but it will provide enough to grow light carpets.
+Carpets also root better in soil.

-Just for growing carpet plants, just a thin layer of soil is sufficient.
-A 1 or 2 inch layer of soil, followed by a thin cap of 1/3 or 1/2 of an inch works well.
-You can use a thicker cap if you are afraid of stirring up the soil base during replanting.
+Only a thin layer of soil is needed to grow carpet plants.
+A 1 or 2 inch layer of soil followed by a thin cap of 1/3 or 1/2 inch works well.
+You can use a thicker cap if you are worried about disturbing the base of the soil when replanting.

 In this example, a thin sand cap is used over a raw soil base.